 3. Bridal up-do

 The classic bun, curly waves pinned to the top of your head and carefully done up twirls - you can have all of these hairstyles and tuck them under your bridal dupatta.
 This dramatic hairstyle is apt for a go-getter bride who likes to keep interesting.
 Someone who has voluminous hair and doesn't know how to manage them?
 This is your cue to follow.
+The curls can flaunt some small accessory or wildflowers that are small.

 You can also add some fresh flowers to add that missing pop of colour.
 And, that fragrance is definitely an add on.
+The curls can be defined well while being pinned like this bride shows off a rose shaped curl in her bun.

 You can ask your hairstylist so give your front hair a little wave and tuck them on the side by using a pin or a trendy hair clip.
 Dramatic and beautiful at the same time.
 Isn't it?